-Complaints against school staff (except the head teacher) should be made in the first instance, to Mrs A Fuller (Principal) via the school office.
+Complaints against school staff (except the head teacher) should be made in the first instance, to Mrs E Rollins (Head of School) via the school email cvhs@thecvhs.co.uk.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the head teacher should be addressed to Mrs J Nellis (the Chair of Governors), via the school office.
+Complaints that involve or are about the head teacher should be addressed to Mr J Christian (Executive Principal), via the school email cvhs@thecvhs.co.uk.
 Please mark them as Private and Confidential.